Teja2121/Dog_Breed_Detection/README.md

 # Dog Breed Detection Using Deep Learning

 This project builds a robust deep learning pipeline to classify images of dogs into 60 unique breeds.
-Using a dataset of over 10,000 images, the project leverages transfer learning with ResNet50V2 to achieve an accuracy of 81% on the test dataset.
+Using a dataset of over 10,000 images, the project leverages transfer learning with ResNet50V2 to achieve an accuracy of nearly 81% on the test dataset.

 ---